jdrichards-pursuit/flask-fullstack-project-frontend/README.md

 # Flask Fullstack Project - Frontend

 This project is a React frontend application that should consume a Flask API.
+Try using AI to generate your code for your frontend.
+See how for you can go.

 ## Getting Started